-Britney Spears Dances With Boyfriend Sam Aghari Before Concert, Posts Video To Instagram
+Britney Spears Dances With Boyfriend Sam Asghari Before Concert, Posts Video To Instagram

 “I was like, ‘He was a really cute, this guy was really cute,’ so I called him,” Spears said.
 “He’s just a really fun, funny person.”

-Asghari has been seen on Spears Instagram account before.
+Asghari has been seen on Spears’ Instagram account before.
 They’ve posted some adorable videos together.
 In a particularly impressive one posted to her Instagram three months ago, Spears and Asghari show real teamwork and athleticism as they do a series of challenging exercises together.

 “Stronger together,” Spears wrote in the caption of the video.